Nepal Food Guide

 Chiya (Nepali Milk Tea)

-Black tea boiled with milk, sugar, and spices (cardamom, ginger, cloves).
-Nepal's most popular beverage consumed throughout the day.
-Street vendors and tea stalls (chiya pasal) serve it in small glasses.
-Stronger and spicier than Indian chai.
+Black tea boiled up with milk, sugar and spices like cardamom, ginger and cloves.
+It is Nepal's most-drunk beverage, going down all day long.
+Street vendors and tea stalls (chiya pasal) pour it into small glasses.
+It lands stronger and spicier than Indian chai.

 Lassi